SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/cyberwatch_detection.md

 Cyberwatch is a vulnerability detection and monitoring solution.

-This integration covers the Detection logs of Cyberwatch Vulnerability Manager.
+This integration encompasses the detection logs from Cyberwatch Vulnerability Manager.

 !!! warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.